axewater/3D_ClaudeLike/README.md

 A feature-rich, turn-based 3D roguelike with procedural dungeons, class-based combat, and no external assets - everything is procedurally generated!

-**First-person 3D dungeon crawler** with full UI overlay, procedural audio, and voice taunts!
+**First-person 3D dungeon crawler** with full UI overlay and procedural audio!

 ## 🚀 Quick Start